-South Carolina Army general reviewing viral video says focus is on doing 'the right thing the right way'
+South Carolina Army sergeant leaves home amid 'violent' BLM protests; army officials say review continues

 ARMY DRILL SERGEANT CHARGED OVER VIRAL VIDEO INVOLVING BLACK MAN

 Pentland, who is White, was charged Wednesday with third-degree assault and issued a personal recognizance bond, according to online jail records seen by the Associated Press.
 Records indicated he was no longer in Richland Jail custody as of Thursday.
+His attorney information could not immediately be obtained.

+Later Thursday, Richland County Sheriff’s Department officials tweeted that the protests at the Pentland home had grown "violent."

-The video, posted Monday by a woman on Facebook and shared thousands of times, shows a man, identified as Pentland, demanding that a Black man leave the neighborhood before threatening him with physical violence.
+The viral video, posted Monday by a woman on Facebook and shared thousands of times, shows a man, identified as Pentland, demanding that a Black man leave the neighborhood before threatening him with physical violence.

 "You’re in the wrong neighborhood," Pentland, standing on the sidewalk, can be heard saying to the other man before using an expletive.
 "I ain't playing with you. ...
 I’m about to show you what I can do."